Campus Master of Urban and Regional Planning (MURP) Degree Program

 Graduate students have the opportunity to complement their degree program by obtaining interdisciplinary concentrations or certificates.

-URP students can pursue a concurrent degree with any other master’s program, or a joint degree with the Levin College of Law.
+URP students can pursue a concurrent degree with any other master’s program.